failsafe-go/failsafe-go.dev/adaptive-limiter.md

 - Up to 20 additional executions can queue before rejections gradually begin
 - After 30 executions are queued, all additional executions are rejected

 Configuring queue sizes as a multiple of the current limit allows the queue to scale for different workloads without requiring different configuration for each workload.
-To enable queueing with some initial and max rejection factors:
+To [enable queueing][WithQueueing] with some initial and max rejection factors:

 ```go
 builder.WithQueueing(2, 3)